-By way of judicial review (free immigration advice for judicial review) preceding we challenge the decision, rather than whether the decision or the conclusion reached is correct.
+By way of judicial review (immigration advice for judicial review) preceding we challenge the decision, rather than whether the decision or the conclusion reached is correct.
 The judicial review focuses more on whether the right procedure and law have been followed.

 Difference between Judicial Review and Immigration appeals